 A few individuals discover that the physical practice of yoga gets to be a gateway into a spiritual exploration, while other people simply enjoy a wonderful low-impact workout that makes them feel awesome.
 I have tried both, and lean towards the alternative route which engages my mind into a more peaceful path.

 Whatever your disposition, you’ll be able to discover a yoga class that accommodates your style.

-Yoga has a lot of advantages, it increases the flexibility of the body, one’s strength grows and it is a great way of dealing with tension.
+Practising yoga has a lot of advantages, it increases the flexibility of the body, one’s strength grows and it is a great way of dealing with tension.
 Stretching out your body in new ways will assist it to become more flexible, bestowing a greater range of motility to muscles and joints.
-Yoga poses call for you to support the weight of your own body in novel ways improving both your physical strength and muscle tone.
+All yoga poses call for you to support the weight of your own body in novel ways improving both your physical strength and muscle tone.